checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 ![checkly-pw-traces](/docs/images/browser-checks/pwt_traces.gif)

 > **Note:** When running tests from the editor page, trace files are always available for download and preview,
 > regardless of whether the check is passing or failing.
-For scheduled check runs videos and traces are only preserved when the check failed.
+For scheduled check runs traces are only preserved when the check failed.

 ### Video recordings
 When a `@playwright/test` test case fails, Checkly will record a video for each page navigation and make it available in the UI.